-Requirements.
+(3) Requirements.

-To the extent possible, perennial and intermittent streams shall be protected from sediment, effluent, sewage, and driveway runoff.
+(a) To the extent possible, perennial and intermittent streams shall be protected from sediment, effluent, sewage, and driveway runoff.

-Diverting or altering the course of perennial or intermittent streams shall be prohibited, except where a NYSDEC permit is obtained in advance of starting work.
+(b) Diverting or altering the course of perennial or intermittent streams shall be prohibited, except where a NYSDEC permit is obtained in advance of starting work.

-Unless otherwise authorized by the Planning Board or state or federal agency, no disturbance as listed previously in this section shall be located within 100 feet of any NY State regulated wetland or 50 feet from a Federally or locally regulated wetland.
+(c) Unless otherwise authorized by the Planning Board or state or federal agency, no disturbance as listed previously in this section shall be located within 100 feet of any NY State regulated wetland or 50 feet from a Federally or locally regulated wetland.

-During the site plan approval process where there is evidence of a wetland, the Planning Board may require a wetland delineation study to determine potential impacts of development on said wetland.
+(d) During the site plan approval process where there is evidence of a wetland, the Planning Board may require a wetland delineation study to determine potential impacts of development on said wetland.

-Recommendations.
+(4) Recommendations.

-Plowing of salt laden snow from driveways into streams should be avoided.
+(a) Plowing of salt laden snow from driveways into streams should be avoided.

-The proximity of docks to mouths of tributaries should consider natural variation in stream boundary location so as to not interfere with stream flow over time.
+(b) The proximity of docks to mouths of tributaries should consider natural variation in stream boundary location so as to not interfere with stream flow over time.

-Stream bank vegetation should be encouraged to minimize erosion.
+(c) Stream bank vegetation should be encouraged to minimize erosion.
 Where necessary, stream banks should be replanted with native species.

-Flow of water in Cayuga Lake tributaries should not be impeded by humanmade structures in or spanning streams.
+(d) Flow of water in Cayuga Lake tributaries should not be impeded by human-made structures in or spanning streams.

 B. Vegetation and landscape.